braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/get_started/canvas_outlines.md

 ### Abandoned carts

 Retail businesses may often find themselves needing to remind customers of incomplete purchases.
 With an action-based Canvas, you can send a reminder to all registered customers to purchase the items in their abandoned carts.
+You can also test how receptive your customers will be to your messaging with different delay times.

 {% tabs %}
   {% tab Canvas Flow %}